HandsOnDataViz/book/docs/HandsOnDataViz.md

 spatial patterns across regions by coloring polygons to represent data values.

-TODO DISCUSS: Do we need to include small abstract map type images here to reinforce the concept?
-Or are the maps images in Table 8.1 above sufficient?

 These point-versus-polygon rules apply *most* of the time, but not always, and exceptions can be made depending on your data story.
 First, it is *possible*, but not common, to represent all items 1-8 as *point*